ordina-jworks/ordina-jworks.github.io/_posts/2017-10-11-Stairway-To-Health.md

 </a>

 The bin (js) file is where we create our http, https and socket servers.
 To communicate between them, we use the node event emitter.
-The server.ts file (let's call it the app) gets bootstrapped on to these servers and when creating the app, we pass the created event emitter to it.
+The `server.ts` file (let's call it the app) gets bootstrapped onto these servers and when creating the app, we pass the created event emitter to it.
 This enables us to listen and broadcast events back and forward.
 The event emitter emits events between the backend services and the socket.io server emits events to our frontend application.

 So in our case, to let the frontend know when the sensor-log endpoint has received a message, we emit a `log-received` event on the node event emitter.
-In the socket IO server we are listening on this event and we broadcast a 'data' event to every connected frontend application.
+In the socket IO server we are listening on this event and we broadcast a `data` event to every connected frontend application.
 The frontend applications are listening for this `data` event and refresh their data by calling the dashboard endpoints.
-However, since we have about 60 sensors sending data, this event was triggering quite a lot and with the chart rendering animations on our frontend application we had to wrap the 'log-received' in a timeout so that we would only refresh it once every 30 seconds (if a log was received).
+However, since we have about 60 sensors sending data, this event was triggering quite a lot and with the chart rendering animations on our frontend application we had to wrap the `log-received` in a timeout so that we would only refresh it once every 30 seconds (if a log was received).

-I've picked a few lines of code from our bin file to demonstrate how we pass the eventEmitter when bootstrapping our application on to the http and https services from node.
+I've picked a few lines of code from our bin file to demonstrate how we pass the `eventEmitter` when bootstrapping our application on to the http and https services from node.

 ```typescript
 const server = require('../dist/app/server');